GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Qumulo update adds NvME caching for more efficient use of flash storage
+  - Transportation on the ballot, Softbank parks its money in REEF and Tesla Tequila arrives
      <hr/>

-      - *Qumulo, the Seattle-based data storage startup, announced a bunch of updates today including support for NvME caching, an approach that should enable customers to access faster flash storage at a lower price point.
-NvME flash storage development is evolving q…*
+      - *The Station is a weekly newsletter dedicated to all things transportation.
+Sign up here — just click The Station — to receive it every Saturday in your inbox.
+Welcome back to The Station, a newsletter dedicated to all the present and future ways people and pa…*

-  - iPhone 12 mini Review: Tiny package, big bang
+  - Equity Monday: Vaccine news scrambles the stock market, shakes up startups
       <hr/>

-      - *Reviewing the iPhone 12 mini and the iPhone 12 Pro Max at the same time has been an exercise in extremes.
-I noted in my earlier reviews of the iPhone 12 and iPhone 12 Pro that it was difficult to evaluate the middle of the lineup without having the extreme en…*
+      - *Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast where we unpack the numbers behind the headlines.
+This is Equity Monday, our weekly kickoff that tracks the latest big news, chats about the coming week, digs into some recent fund…*

-  - Review: The iPhone 12 Pro Max is worth its handling fee
+  - Apple Magsafe Duo Charger Review: Useful, but expensive and underwhelming
       <hr/>

-      - *The iPhone 12 Pro Max is probably the easiest of all of the new iPhone 12 models to review.
-It’s huge and it has a really, really great camera.
-Probably one of the best cameras ever in a smartphone if not the best.
-For those of you coming from an iPhone “Max”…*
+      - *In addition to the new iPhone 12 mini and the iPhone 12 Pro Max, I was able to try out Apple’s new MagSafe Duo Charger.
+It’s a folding dual travel charger that will hold both an iPhone using MagSafe and an Apple Watch using its more traditional magnetic charg…*

-  - Moon exporation startup ispace opens new U.S. office and hires SpaceX to lead development of next lander
+  - India opens antitrust case against Google over its payments app
       <hr/>

-      - *Japanese startup ispace, which is developing lander technology to support exploration of the Moon, is opening an office in Denver, the company announced today.
-The Colorado location was chosen because of its access to local aerospace engineering talent, and t…*
+      - *India’s antitrust watchdog has opened an investigation into Google for allegedly abusing the dominant position of its app store to promote its payments service in the world’s second largest internet market.
+In its Monday announcement (PDF) about opening an an…*

-  - Weed stocks are hitting new highs after Biden win
+  - Qumulo update adds NvME caching for more efficient use of flash storage
       <hr/>

-       - *Cannabis was a big winner from the results of the United States’ election, and industry stocks are soaring on both the voting results and recent earnings.
-Companies such as Canopy Growth Corporation, Tilray, and Aurora Cannabis are seeing their valuations pop…*
+       - *Qumulo, the Seattle-based data storage startup, announced a bunch of updates today including support for NvME caching, an approach that should enable customers to access faster flash storage at a lower price point.
+NvME flash storage development is evolving q…*

 <br />